 I can just taste those marshmallows now, there’s something about fire roasted marshmallows that just warm your soul.
 The kids had a ton of fun roasting marshmallows and even setting fire to a few of them.
 Yeah I pretty much expected that would do that.
 Boy’s will be boy’s of course.

 After a small talk with the owner of the farm, I felt like I was being welcomed into someone’s home.
 It’s not often you actually get to meet the owners of some of the farms anymore.
 I really love how his family owns and operates the entire farm.

 The farm started with a Community Supported Agriculture Program (CSA) which has grown over the years and delivers produce to homes as far as Alexandria and Arlington.
 In 1996 and again in 2007, the Loudoun County Chamber of Commerce voted Great Country Farms, “Agribusiness of the Year” for its unique efforts to farm in a difficult climate through innovation, rather than selling out and growing houses.
 We are thrilled to still be a family farm in our growing county!

 We owe it all to Farmer Bob for instilling a love of farming in us.
 He still visits the farm regularly on weekends to continue that tradition for the new generation of farm visitors and can often be found in the tasting rooms at Bluemont Vineyardor Dirt Farm Brewing, our sister businesses up the mountain.

-I hope you keep reading along with us as we show you all this great farm has to offer, there’s so much to talk about we had to break it up into a few posts to make it easier for your to read and enjoy.
+I hope you keep reading along with us as we show you all this great farm has to offer.
 When’s the last time you visited a farm?
 What did you do there?
 What did your kids think about it?